-One way you can foster engagement with the change process is by collecting employee feedback and implementing it whenever possible.
+One way to foster engagement with the change process is by collecting employee feedback and implementing it whenever possible.
 If your organization is vast or geographically dispersed, it’s a good idea to collect feedback after a while to ask employees whether they’re aware of the change.

 A survey like this will provide you with heaps of valuable information, showing you whether the change has been communicated successfully.
 If you discover a gap in knowledge, you can quickly address it with appropriate coaching to local management.

 When talking about change, you might be using a language that no one further down the organization understands.
 Not to mention the fact that people spread through different levels of an organization see the same issue from different perspectives.
 The reasons are many and varied – it can be history, interest, experience or culture.

 How people will approach the change also depends on their professional life – their expectations will vary depending on their career stage.
 That’s why your communication style should be adjusted to meet these people halfway.

 Young people straight out of college will require a different communication method than seasoned workers nearing retirement.
 Speak to those differences and try to connect them – if you do, you’ll bring in many people on board.

 Answer What Role They’ll Play in the Change Process

 Many employees will be interested to know more about their role in the planned change process.
 Make sure that those who are eager to contribute suggestions and insights for improvement have an outlet.
 Early on in your communication, you’ll want to engage the so-called ‘early adopters.’
 That’s about 20% of management employees at any organization.

 The early adopters like to move and shake things, trying new approaches in getting things done.
 Recognize them and their input, and you’ll enjoy a much more engaging communication of change and less resistance than you expected.

 Allow Your Sponsors to Show a Real Commitment to Communication